zourtney/gpiocrust/README.rst

 library falls back to mock objects when the ``RPi.GPIO`` package cannot be loaded.
-This allows one to code the general I/O flow of an application in development environments where running code on a physical Raspberry Pi is inconvenient or impossible.
+This allows one to code the general I/O flow of an application in development environments where running code on a physical Raspberry Pi is inconvenient or impossible (i.e, the computer you're reading this on).

 Fallback is automatic, so your import statements will look just as before.